Extravenger/scanVenger/README.md

 # Host and Port Discovery Tool

-A tool built along the OSEP course, the idea came from when attempting to find hosts and open ports inside an internal network, but from windows machine.
+A tool inspired by the OSEP course, designed to identify hosts and open ports within an internal network from a Windows machine.

 > [!CAUTION]
 > There might be false positives regarding hostname resolving on machines that does not exist on the current domain you are scanning from.